By far, my favorite style of BBQ sauce is this vinegar-based Carolina mop sauce that is so popular in Eastern North Carolina.

 Tips for Making East Carolina Mop Sauce

-The Hot Sauce: Texas Pete is pretty standard in Eastern Carolina and I love it, but again if you have something else on hand or prefer a different hot sauce, use that.
+The Hot Sauce: Texas Pete is king in Eastern Carolina and I love it.
+It’s actually made in Winston-Salem North Carolina where the company was founded in 1929.
+If you have something else on hand or prefer a different hot sauce, you can use that; but it won’t be as authentic.

 The Strength: If this sauce is a smidgen too vinegary for you, add an extra ½ cup of water.